 Though Pierce Brosnan’s Bond is known for wearing Italian suits from Brioni, at many of the cloths his suits were made from were sourced from England.
 Costume designer Lindy Hemming spoke about Italian tailoring being necessary to updating Bond’s look in the 1990s.
 She said of Brioni, “The new Brioni clothing that Mr. Brosnan wears in Tomorrow Never Dies establishes the James Bond character as a totally modern man of international taste, dressed in classic but contemporary proportions”.
 Though Brioni did exchange Bond’s English tailoring for Italian, England was not uninvolved with the suits.

 Suitings for GoldenEye were sourced from West Yorkshire, the heart of England’s cloth-making industry.
 An article by Peter Curtain in the Yorkshire Post named William Halstead, Bower Roebuck & Co and Schofield & Smith as sources for the suitings in GoldenEye.
-William Halstead is credited for the black cloth of the dinner suit, while Schofield & Smith proudly claims the navy birdseye as theirs.
+William Halstead is credited for the black mohair cloth of the dinner suit, while Schofield & Smith proudly claims the navy birdseye as theirs.
 Schofield & Smith mentions on their website that Brioni made thirty suits of their navy cloth.

 The article mentions Bower Roebuck & Co along with Schofield & Smith as providing the material for Brosnan’s daytime outfits in GoldenEye.
 Excluding the navy birdseye suit, this leaves the blue and sand check and the charcoal windowpane cloths as likely examples of their work, and Schofield & Smith attribute the checked cloth to Bower Roebuck.
-The linen suit from Cuba likely was not made from a Yorkshire cloth.
+The tan suit from Cuba was possibly not made from a Yorkshire cloth.

 For Tomorrow Never Dies, Brosnan wears another navy birdseye suit, and it is from one of the most well-known of English cloth merchants, Holland & Sherry.
 Brosnan went Italian for his charcoal suit, which is a lightweight worsted flannel from Loro Piana.
 Though flannel is a traditional English cloth, the English had not yet in 1997 mastered how to weave a flannel cloth as lightweight as the Italians had.